Exploring the Limitations of Mamba in COPY and CoT Reasoning: Limitations

-In this paper, inspired by the similarity between the SSM module in Mamba and linear attention, we explore Mamba's potential bottlenecks in the COPY operation and show that Mamba with linear size can complete it.
-Additionally, we present that Mamba has the same cost as standard or efficient Transformers when solving DP problems using CoT.
+In this paper, inspired by the similarity between the SSM module in Mamba and linear attention, we explore Mamba's ability to perform the COPY operation.
+Furthermore, we analyze Mamba's capability in handling CoT tasks, which are modeled as DP problems.
 Our findings contribute to a deeper understanding of Mamba.
-However, we would like to illustrate that while Mamba may slightly underperform Transformers in certain tasks, it offers advantages in others like sparse parity learning\citep{mamba_icl} and can achieve comparable performance with lower costs\citep{Mamba}.
-Therefore, as shown in \citet{mamba_icl, Mamba_large_ex, Lvkaifeng_rnn_not_tf}, exploring hybrid architectures and deeper theoretical analysis for them is a promising direction for future work.
+However, we would like to illustrate that while Mamba may slightly underperform Transformers in certain tasks, it offers advantages in others like sparse parity learning~\cite{mamba_icl} and can achieve comparable performance with lower costs~\cite{Mamba}.
+The theoretical mechanisms behind these advantages remain to be further explored.
+Additionally, as shown in \citet{mamba_icl, Mamba_large_ex, Lvkaifeng_rnn_not_tf}, exploring hybrid architectures that combine the strengths of Mamba and Transformers also merits further investigation.
+We leave these aspects for future work.